homelight/worksheets/README.md

 	index:name type [extras]

-(We explain the need for the index in the storage section.)
+(We explain the need for the index in the storage section.
+Those familiar with Thrift or Protocol Buffers can see the parralel with these data representation tools.)

 ### Base Types